Assisted outpatient living

 Outpatient support at home

 This form of support is possible for people who can live independently to a great extent and only require low levels of help.
-Under certain circumstances, people with disabilities can live in their own home alone, with a partner, or with family and still make use of the help of an outpatient care service.
+Under certain circumstances, persons with disabilities can live in their own home alone, with a partner, or with family and still make use of the help of an outpatient care service.
 The affected individual therefore enjoys a great deal of privacy without having to forgo daily outpatient support from specialists.
 One thing to bear in mind is that the apartment should be accessible if needed or else necessary renovations must be made.

 For many individuals with a disability it is desirable to live in a separate apartment and to find a form of independent life outside of a care home.
 This seems to be a priority especially for younger people.